nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

-# TypeTask - User Guide
+# User Guide

-By : `Team T09-B2`  &nbsp;&nbsp;&nbsp;&nbsp; Since: `JAN 2016`  &nbsp;&nbsp;&nbsp;&nbsp;

----
+ &nbsp

 1. [Intoduction](#intoduction)
 2. [Quick Start](#quick-start)
 3. [Features](#features)
+   3.1.
+Viewing Help
+   3.2.
+Adding a Floating Task
+   3.3.
+Adding a Deadline Task
+   3.4.
+Adding an Event Task
+   3.5.
+Adding a Priority Task
+   3.6.
+Finding a Task
+   3.7.
+Editing a Task
+   3.8.
+Deleting a Task
+   3.9.
+Completing a Task
+   3.10.
+Listing All Tasks
+   3.11.
+Listing Today’s Tasks
+   3.12.
+Listing Priority Tasks
+   3.13.
+Listing Completed Tasks
+   3.14.
+Undoing the Latest Command
+   3.15.
+Saving Data to Another Folder
+   3.16.
+Changing Default Storage Folder
+   3.17.
+Using Data from Another Folder
+   3.18.
+Clearing all Entries
+   3.19.
+Exiting the Program
+   3.10.
+Saving your Data
+   3.21.
+Differentiating your Tasks’ Urgency
 4. [FAQ](#faq)
 5. [Command Summary](#command-summary)

+ &nbsp

 ## 1. Introduction

 TypeTask is an easy-to-use task manager which lets you schedule and manage your tasks simply with only a single line of command!
 With the efficacy of a calendar without its shortcomings, TypeTask lets you organise your to-dos with ease so you can focus on your actual tasks.
 TypeTask is especially good for:

-Users who wants to do everything through a single line of command Users who want an application that works offline
+> Users who wants to do everything through a single line of command
+> Users who want an application that works offline
-Users who have tasks that have deadlines/start-dates
+> Users who have tasks that have deadlines/start-dates

+ &nbsp

 ## 2. Quick Start